-I decided to work with the Rain or Shine jewel neck option with a collar, making the primary fabric the “rainbow floral outline” and using the contrasting fabric, “lilac medora flora”, which is a little on the pastel side for my color palette, for the facings and side panels.
+I decided to work with the Rain or Shine jewel neck option with a collar, making the primary fabric the “rainbow floral outline” and using the contrasting fabric, “lilac medora flora” for the facings and side panels.
 I used 8 tiny buttons and loops for the center front closure, adding a modesty panel underneath.
 I also decided to mix it up a little by incorporating the ¾-length Lantern style sleeve and cuff from Sleeve & Cuff Variations for the TRJ.
 Here you can see how the lilac accent appears as the front and back facings, modesty panel and loops, the under collar and cuff facing.

 I also decided to give my rayon batik a longer shirttail hem, which required a little extra pattern work.
 In addition to adjusting my front pattern piece for the jewel neckline, I adapted the curved hem template from Wide Neckline Variations for Tabula Rasa Knits for my front, back and side pattern pieces.
 Because our knit patterns are scaled smaller for knit fabrics, I had to extend the front and back templates to the jacket center front and back.
 Here you can see how my new pattern pieces look and fit together!